ramp4-pcar4/ramp4-pcar4/public/help/en.md

 | ![The icon representing the Toggle Visibility function](layer/toggleVisibility.png) | Toggle Visibility | Enables or disables the visibility for all layers |

+# Add Layer

+Additional layers can be added to the map viewer.
+Supported formats include: ESRI Feature Layer, ESRI Map Image Layer, ESRI Tile Layer, ESRI Image Layer, OGC Web Map Service, or a OGC Web Feature Service.
+The '+' button at the top of the Legend menu will launch the Add Layers menu.

+Usage:
+- If you wish to add a file, you can do so by dragging the file over the import wizard, by selecting a file for upload, or by providing the URL to the file.
+- If you wish to add a service, you can do so by entering the service URL into the text box.
+- Click the 'Continue' button to proceed.
+- Select the option from the dropdown menu with the correct file or service type.
+If an incompatible type is selected, an error will be displayed and users can try the following: try a different layer type, verify the service URL, or ensure the service has CORS support.
+- Click the 'Continue' button to proceed.
+- Depending on the type of dataset being loaded, various parameters can be set in this final phase.
+- A Feature Service allows the choice of a **Primary Field**, which determines the attribute used to identify a feature in the data table panel and map tips.
+All other information is derived from the service's metadata.
+- A WMS Service allows the choice of the **Layer Name**, which determines the layer in the WMS to be used as the source for the dataset.
+All other information is derived from the service's metadata.
+- A WFS Service allows the choice of the following: a **Layer Name**, which will be displayed in the Layer Selector; a **Primary Field**, which acts the same as a Feature Service's Primary Attribute; a **Colour**, which determines the colour of the points / lines / polygons on the map.
+All other information is derived from the service's metadata.
+- File based datasets allow the choice of the following: a **Dataset Name**, which will be displayed in the Layer Selector; a **Primary Field**, which acts the same as in the Feature Service; a **Symbol Colour**, which determines the colour of the points / lines / polygons on the map.
+CSV files also allow the specification of the columns that contain the Latitude and Longitude values, used to derive the point location on the map.
+- Click the 'Continue' button to insert the layer into the map and closes the Add Layer menu.

 # Geolocation Search

 ### General Use